Tony Allen (basketball)'s Success and Achievements in Timeline

 April 2007: Found not guilty at trial

-In April 2007, Tony Allen was found not guilty at trial regarding the aggravated battery charges from November 2005.
+In April 2007, Tony Allen was found not guilty at trial for the aggravated battery charges he was indicted on in November 2005.

-In 2007, Tony Allen recovered in time for the start of the 2007-08 season after suffering an ACL and MCL tear in his left knee.
+In 2007, Tony Allen recovered from his knee injury in time for the start of the season.

 In January 2012, Tony Allen was voted the best perimeter defender in the NBA by the league's general managers.

-On April 23, 2012, Tony Allen recorded a franchise record and career high of 8 steals against the Cleveland Cavaliers.
+On April 23, 2012, Tony Allen set a franchise record with 8 steals against the Cleveland Cavaliers.

-In 2012, Tony Allen led all players receiving votes for the NBA All-Defensive teams, marking his second-straight First Team All-Defense honor.
+In the 2012-13 season, Tony Allen led all players receiving votes for the NBA All-Defensive teams, marking his second-straight First Team All-Defense honor.

-In 2014-15 Tony Allen led the league in steal percentage.
+In the 2014-15 season, Tony Allen led the league in steal percentage.

 In May 2016, Tony Allen was named to the NBA All-Defensive Second Team for the 2015–16 season.